thegetty/bronze-guidelines/content/vocabulary/gilding.md

 #### Alternate Translation

-- 鎏金 (Although literally translates to “fire-gilding,” it is widely used as a general term for gilding of ancient works.)
+- 鎏金 (Although this literally translates to “gold-plating,” it is widely used as a general term for gilding of ancient works.)

 </div>